pbastowski/angular2-now/README.md

 }
 ```

-In this case, the class itself is the controller for the route and receives the injected properties directly.
+In this case, the class constructor is the controller for the route and receives the injected properties directly.

 ### Bootstrapping the app